jaredpatchett/CFB-Model/README.md

   docstring).
 A cold/windy Week 1 game still prices off SP+ alone until the trained model activates for that matchup.
-- **SP+ and CORE both had leakage risk in backtesting, not live use — and both already caught and fixed.** See the docstring in `src/features/team_features.py`: using a season-end SP+ snapshot to "predict" Week 1 of that same season is leakage, and a real backtest run came back at an implausible 71% ATS before training was switched to the PRIOR season's SP+/pace.
-Re-ran after the fix: 60.2% ATS over 2,045 real graded games (2023-2025) — still worth real skepticism (a sustained edge that size would be unusually large for a baseline model like this), but no longer an obviously broken number.
-CORE was believed safe at the time (see "How the models work" above for the full story) via a per-week as-of join, until a feature-importance diagnostic caught it at 80% importance after wiring it in — another real backtest run had jumped to 69.6% ATS, itself a red flag in hindsight.
-CORE now gets the same prior-season-shift fix as SP+; re-verify the new ATS number and the new `docs/data/model_diagnostics.json` feature importances after the next workflow run (expecting `core_overall_diff` to drop to a plausible range near SP+'s, and the ATS rate to move back down toward or below 60.2%).
+- **SP+ and CORE both had leakage risk in backtesting, not live use — and both already caught and fixed, twice confirmed by real re-runs.** See the docstring in `src/features/team_features.py`: using a season-end SP+ snapshot to "predict" Week 1 of that same season is leakage, and a real backtest run came back at an implausible 71% ATS before training was switched to the PRIOR season's SP+/pace.
+Re-ran after that fix: 60.2% ATS.
+CORE was believed safe at the time (see "How the models work" above for the full story) via a per-week as-of join, until a feature-importance diagnostic caught it at 80% importance after wiring it in — a real backtest run had jumped right back up to 69.6% ATS, the same shape of red flag as the SP+ leak.
+CORE was switched to the same prior-season-shift fix as SP+, and a real re-run confirms it worked the same way: importance dropped from 80% to 6.4% (now below sp_rating_diff's 22.3% and roll_margin_diff's 34.7%, a normal-looking spread across features instead of one feature dominating), and ATS win rate dropped from 69.6% to **61.25% over 2,013 real graded games (2023-2025)** — landing right next to the 60.2% SP+-only number, which is exactly what you'd expect once both leaks are gone and what's left is closer to the model's real signal.
+  Still worth real skepticism (a sustained edge over 60% would be unusually large for a baseline model like this against closing lines), but this number now has two independent leak-removal events pointing at roughly the same place rather than one suspicious outlier.
 - **Efficient markets.** Major/marquee matchups are heavily bet and sharp-adjusted; this kind of baseline model is more likely to find real edges in thinner markets — mid-tier games for spreads, and non-star-player